Specialist Fields

 gold circle

-We assist businesses in all areas of Dispute Resolution
+We assist and support businesses in all areas of Dispute Resolution

 Dispute resolution can take a number of forms.
-In a legal setting, it usually entails litigation, which involves dispute resolution through the courts.
+In a legal setting, dispute resolution usually entails litigation, which involves resolution through the courts.
 Litigation work is limited to attorneys practicing as such at law firms.
 Caveat is not a traditional law firm and does not offer a litigation service.

-Our experienced and specialised litigation lawyers are, however, available to advise individuals and businesses on litigation avoidance strategies, alternative dispute resolution options, available remedies and pre-litigation steps.
+Our specialist litigation lawyers who have extensive litigation experience are, however, available to advise individuals and businesses on litigation avoidance strategies, appropriate dispute resolution options, available remedies and pre-litigation steps.
 They are also available to assist law firms with overflow litigation support work such as discovery and trial preparation.

 Clients don’t need lawyers, they need trusted advisors who are experts in the law.